OpenObservability/OpenMetrics/protobuf_vs_text.md

 appropriate anymore.
 The count of a bucket and the count of observations are supposed to be unsigned integers but are represented as floating point numbers in the text format.
-The value of the `le` label is supposed to be a floating point number but represented as an UTF-8 string.
-The protobuf format doesn not have any of these issues.
+The value of the `le` label is supposed to be a floating point number but is represented as an UTF-8 string.
+The protobuf format does not have any of these issues.

 A different aspect is that the representation of histograms as naive buckets is